Kusu Island Resort

 Halmahera is the largest of the Indonesian Maluku Islands.
 Being tropical, it is covered with lush forests that remain intact and unspoilt.
 All across the island, majestic volcanoes rise out of a calm sea fringed by pristine beaches of white sand.
 The surrounding coral reefs offer exceptional conditions for scuba diving, swimming, and snorkeling.

-[Read More: Lembeh Dive Travel Guide]
+[Read More: Halmahera Dive Travel Guide]

 Accommodation Overview